FrontEndFoxes/curriculum/workshop/mini2.md

 ```

 ::: tip 💡
-At this point you can remove the HelloWorld.vue component from the `views` folder as we won't need it.
+At this point you can remove the `HelloWorld.vue` file from the `components` folder as we won't need it.
 :::

 Now you have a variable called `currentDogLink` and its default value is an empty string.
-We will use this variable for providing a link to current dog into `v-card-media`.
-Let's change the template respectively.
+We will use this variable to provide a link to a current dog in `v-card-media`.
 First, we will set the `currentDogLink` value:

 ```
 data() {